Risk Management

 Compliance Hotline System for Internal and External Whistleblowers

-Canon Inc. has established a compliance hotline system to handle reports of compliance issues, including violations of laws, bribery and other forms of corruption, and other breaches of the Canon Group Code of Conduct.
-The confidentiality of informants is strictly maintained and protection against workplace retaliation is guaranteed.
-We also encourage appropriate use of the system by promoting awareness of it through such means as the intranet compliance website and compliance training.
-Reports can also be made anonymously.
 When a report containing a possible compliance violation is received, an investigation is launched to establish the facts and a final decision is made as to whether there is a compliance violation.
 If a compliance violation is found, the necessary corrective action is taken along with measures to prevent recurrence.

 Compliance System

-We have identified the significant compliance violation risks that Canon may face in the course of business (for example, violations of antitrust laws, anti-bribery laws and export control regulations) based on an assessment of the likelihood of the risk materializing and the scale of its potential impact on our business.
+We have identified the significant compliance violation risks that Canon may face in the course of business (for example, violations of competition laws, anti-bribery laws and export control regulations) based on an assessment of the likelihood of the risk materializing and the scale of its potential impact on our business.
 To reduce these risks, we are working to improve the system to ensure legal compliance by improving operational workflows and rules, providing compliance training to applicable employees, and conducting audits and checks.

 Strict Compliance with Security Trade Control